ToyotaInfoTech/RAMN/docs/general.rst

 Usage Examples
 --------------

-We make RAMN open source in hope of facilitating education and research of automotive systems.
+We make RAMN open source in the hope of facilitating education and research of automotive systems.
 RAMN could be used:

 * When providing training in electronics and automotive systems.
 * When developing and evaluating automotive technologies.